SoftUni-Internal/interactive-content/EN/00-Course-Introduction/00-Course-Introduction.md

 ## Software Design Patterns

-And last but not least we will expand our knowledge learning about the best practices used by experienced object-oriented developers.
+And last, but not least we will expand our knowledge learning about the best practices used by experienced developers.

 As professional developers, we must know the concepts behind solving some of the popular coding problems.

 These concepts often represents ideas, not a particular implementation.

-Using the design patterns we make our code less complicated, more reusable and maintainable.
+Using the design patterns, we make our code less complicated, more reusable and maintainable.

 **Now, lets begin!**